International Association for the Cognitive Science of Religion

-The International Association for the Cognitive Science of Religion (IACSR), founded in 2006, is a scholarly association dedicated to the promotion of the Cognitive Science of Religion.
-The IACSR is an interdisciplinary association, including scholars from a wide variety of disciplines in the human, social, natural and health sciences that are interested in the academic, scientific study of religious phenomena.
-The IACSR seeks to advance the naturalistic study of religion.
+The International Association for the Cognitive and Evolutionary Sciences of Religion (IACESR), founded in 2006, is a scholarly association dedicated to the promotion of the Cognitive Science of Religion.
+The IACESR is an interdisciplinary association, including scholars from a wide variety of disciplines in the human, social, natural and health sciences that are interested in the academic, scientific study of religious phenomena.
+The IACESR seeks to advance the naturalistic study of religion.
 It is strictly scientific and does not encourage or welcome those who are interested in dialogue between science and religion, attempt to find religion in science and science in religion, or attempt to validate religious or spiritual doctrines through cognitive science.

-The IACSR supports the Electronic Archive for Religion & Cognition at the Centre for Religion & Cognition, Groningen, the Journal of Cognition & Culture (Brill Publishers), and two book series, Scientific Studies of Religion: Inquiry and Explanation (Bloomsbury Academic), which was formerly the series Cognitive Science of Religion (AltaMira Press), and Religion, Cognition and Culture (Equinox Press).
+The IACESR supports the Electronic Archive for Religion & Cognition at the Centre for Religion & Cognition, Groningen, the Journal of Cognition & Culture (Brill Publishers), and two-book series, Scientific Studies of Religion: Inquiry and Explanation (Bloomsbury Academic), which was formerly the series Cognitive Science of Religion (AltaMira Press), and Religion, Cognition and Culture (Equinox Press).

 History

-The IACSR was founded in 2006, and the inaugural meeting took place in Aarhus University, in Denmark.
+The IACESR was founded in 2006 as the International Association for the Cognitive Science of Religion (IACSR), and the inaugural meeting took place in Aarhus University, in Denmark.The name of the association was changed to The International Association for the Cognitive and Evolutionary Sciences of Religion (IACESR) in 2020.

 First General Assembly: January 7, 2006, Aarhus University, Denmark.

 Second General Assembly: May 30, 2008, Aarhus University, Denmark.

 Third General Assembly: August 16, 2010, University of Toronto, Canada.

 Fourth General Assembly: June 25, 2012, Aarhus University, Denmark.

 Fifth General Assembly: June 20, 2014, LEVYNA, Masaryk University, Brno, Czech Republic.

 Sixth General Assembly: August 22, 2016, University of British Columbia, Vancouver, Canada.

-Seventh General Assembly: August 12-16, 2018, Boston, MA, USA.
+Seventh General Assembly: August 12–16, 2018, Boston, MA, USA.

+Eighth General Assembly: September 21, Aarhus University, Denmark.